 - Topical products containing a peeling agent like benzoyl peroxide, resorcinol, salicylic acid, or sulphur

-- Products that make skin sensitive to sun
+- Products that make skin sensitive to the sun

 - Irritating hair products, like hair removal products